- What We Do

 - News + Media

-Scott Vander Kooy leads Tent Schools International (TSI) as President, guiding the organization’s vision and formulating strategies for reaching it since 2001.
+Scott Vander Kooy leads Tent Schools International (TSI) as President, guiding the organization’s vision since 2001.
 He is passionate about providing equal educational opportunity to all children, environmental issues and ethical business.
 Scott has traveled extensively through his work with TSI, building up partnerships in the Philippines, Singapore, China, India, Romania, Ukraine and Guatemala.
 He is also president of Comprenew, an electronics-recycling non-profit company dedicated to inspiring environmental care and increasing vocational preparedness through education for people from all segments of society.
 Scott and his wife, Jan, have three children.

 email@example.com / (616) 531-9102